TaylorH07/book-search-engine/README.md

 ![badge](https://img.shields.io/badge/license-MIT-brightgreen)

 ## Installation
-If opening from the code, type "
+If opening from the code, type "npm i" to install the json packages, then npm start to run it on the local host

 ## Usage
 N/A